CamilaYuri/camila-yuri/README.md

 - 📚 I’m currently learning C, C# and JavaScript with HTML and CSS.
 - 🌱 I’m looking for opportunities and forward to learn everything the world of programming can offer
 - 📫 To reach me through email: camila.miyashiro@fatec.sp.gov.br
-- 📲 For you to find me, send me a message on linkedin: 📑Camila Yuri
+- 📲 For you find me, send me a message on linkedin: 📑Camila Yuri

 <!---
 camila-yuri/camila-yuri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.